microsoft/syntheseus/docs/installation.md

 !!! note

-    Make sure you are viewing the version of the docs that matches your `syntheseus` installation.
+    Make sure you are viewing the version of the docs matching your `syntheseus` installation.
-    Select [stable](https://microsoft.github.io/syntheseus/stable/) (0.3.0) if using the latest version available via `pip`, and [dev](https://microsoft.github.io/syntheseus/dev/) if installing directly from GitHub.
+    Select the `x.y.z` version you installed (go [here](https://microsoft.github.io/syntheseus/stable/) for the latest one) if you used `pip`, or [dev](https://microsoft.github.io/syntheseus/dev/) if you installed `syntheseus` directly from GitHub.

 Core installation includes only minimal dependencies (no ML libraries), while full installation includes all supported models and also dependencies for visualization/development.